Public Health Sciences

 There has never been a more important time to be involved in public health sciences—as students, teachers, researchers, and practitioners.
-Our mission, grounded in the Jesuit tradition of social justice, is to prepare public health professionals through collaborative community-engaged education, ethical practice, research, and service to improve population health.
-Our ultimate vision is to ensure all communities achieve their full potential for healthy lives.
+Through collaborative, community-engaged education as well as ethical practice, research, and service rooted in the Jesuit tradition of social justice, we improve population health and help communities achieve their full potential for healthy living.

 Our faculty come from a variety of disciplines, such as public health, medicine, nutrition, social services and exercise science, to create truly transdisciplinary research teams.
 They involve students at every level of research, from study design to manuscript preparation, and embed students in faculty-led, community engagement activities, from healthy lifestyle programs to informal community needs assessments.
 Our faculty are “hands-on,” helping undergraduate and master students get the most out of their public health experience at Loyola.
 This commitment to our students extends from the time they enroll, to long after graduation, when former Parkinson School students become Parkinson School public health experts.

 Dr. Dugas joined Loyola in 2007 as a research associate.
 By 2016, she was named the Stritch School of Medicine’s Junior Scientist of the year.

 Dr. Mora is a physician interested in public health and population health research including translational, social determinant of health and infectious disease epidemiology.

 Dr. Tayo’s research includes clinical and genetic association in sickle cell disease, chronic kidney disease, hypertension, non-alcoholic fatty liver disease, and obesity among individuals of African origin.

 “I'm inspired by the work of Parkinson faculty and my fellow students to make our society more just and equitable.
 It gives me hope for the future, knowing that we are working to better the world around us.”
 SARAH STROM (BSPH '22)